 What you can do

-if you see behaviour that makes your or others feel uncomfortable, call it out, that includes banter and jokes.
-Any type of speech either online or in person which discriminates, prejudices, or offends is wrong and using your privilege to educate others in a respectable way is a great thing to do.
-It is also important to remember that our campus is a global community where there are many different cultures and norms.
-What may be acceptable behaviour in one place may not be in others.
+If you see behaviour that makes you or others feel uncomfortable, call it out.
+This includes banter and 'jokes'.
+Any type of speech, either online or in-person, which discriminates, prejudices, or offends is wrong, and using your privilege to educate others in a respectable way is a great thing to do.
+It’s also important to remember that our campus is a global community where there are many different cultures and norms.
+What may be acceptable behaviour in one culture may not be in another.

-If you see or hear behaviour which is not acceptable, take the time to politely explain to the person why its not okay to say those things.
-It may take a bit of practice and don't worry if you are nervous doing this for the first time.
+If you see or hear behaviour which is not acceptable, take the time to politely explain to the person why it's not okay.
+It may take a bit of practice, so don't worry if you're nervous doing it for the first time.
 We also have some tips for using social media wisely.

-If the situation is dangerous call the police on 999 or 112 or Campus Safety on +44(0)1782 733 999.
-You can also visit Student Services or ASK at the Students' Union to talk about the incident.
-You can read more about how to see an active bystander here.
+If the situation is dangerous, call the police on 999/111 or our Campus Safety team on 01782 733999.
+You can also visit Student Services in the Student Services Hub (Claus Moser building) or ASK in the Students' Union to talk about the incident.

-This isn’t just the things which are overtly racist, but the “small” things too, that you know make you/a friend feel uncomfortable.
-Most people will welcome the opportunity to be educated, and having it explained to them politely will probably be an experience which makes them think twice before saying or doing that thing again.
+This isn’t just the things which are overtly racist, but anything that makes you/a friend feel uncomfortable.
+Most people will welcome the opportunity to be educated, and having it explained to them politely will make them think twice before repeating the behaviour.
 Find out more on our help and support page.

 It's not enough just to say 'I'm not racist'.
 We all have a part to play in tackling racism by being actively anti-racist.
 We can do this by working to change policies, behaviours, and beliefs that perpetuate racist ideas and actions.